 People with osteogenesis imperfecta (OI) usually require the services of a health care team that includes a primary care doctor and several specialists.
 The primary care doctor is concerned with the overall health of patients.
-The pediatrician or family doctor also deals with growth and development issues in children.
 Children and adults with OI have the same general health needs as other people.
 For example, children with OI need immunizations and may get the usual childhood illnesses.
 Adults with OI may face minor illnesses and have the same risks as other adults for serious health problems, such as diabetes, cancer, and heart disease.

 - Keep detailed medical records and lists of fractures, how they occurred, and how they were treated.
 Include developmental milestones; immunizations; illnesses; surgeries; medical treatments; medicines; allergies; results of urine calcium, bone density, and other routine tests; and any complications from surgery, anesthesia, or treatments.

 - Keep a brief summary of key points in the medical history to share with a new doctor or when traveling.
 Include surgeries and complications.

 - Find a doctor who listens to you and who makes you feel comfortable.